SonarSource/sonar-python/README.md

 `mvn clean install -DskipTypeshed`

-It builds only Java Maven modules, run tests, and install jar locally.
+It builds only Java Maven modules, runs tests, and installs jar locally.
 The Python interpreter is not required in that case.

 ### Full build